Kamechan98/Kamechan98/README.md

 - 👋 Hi, I’m @Kamechan98
-- 👀 I’m interested in reading
+- 👀 I’m interested in
-- 🌱 I’m currently learning HTML, CSS and Javsscript
+- 🌱 I’m currently learning HTML, CSS and Javascript
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...